oaoak/ku-polls/README.md

 ## Install and Run

-# Make sure to [Install](https://github.com/oaoak/ku-polls/blob/iteration4/Installation.md) before running the application
+**Make sure to proceed the [installation](https://github.com/oaoak/ku-polls/blob/iteration4/Installation.md) before running the application**

 Run the ku-polls.